 Acclimatization is imperative and important if you are planning to participate and run the Ladakh Marathon.
 It depends entirely on one’s personal body condition as some acclimatize very fast and some take several days.
-We recommend arriving in Leh at least a week to 10 days ahead of race day and if you can come earlier it is even better.
-For those participating in the Khardung La challenge it is best to arrive at least 2 weeks in advance.
+We strongly recommend arriving in Leh at least a week to 10 days ahead of race day as a minimum of 2 days is required for the body to acclimatize to the altitude.
+The earlier you arrive in Leh, the better it is for your run!

 High Altitude sickness occurs when your body does not adjust to the altitude due to lack of oxygen.
 It is common to feel light headed when you land in Leh as the air is thin and rarified.
 Following the rules of acclimatization, you need to take things easy in order to acclimatize properly and not rush around.
 On arrival, it is imperative to take “complete rest” on Day 1.
 You need to sleep on arrival, go slow, not move around too much and not go to the high points around Leh.
 It is also important to keep yourself hydrated so drink plenty of water, soups and avoid alcohol for the first few days.
 Diamox, a diuretic, is taken by most people from the previous night before arriving in Leh.
 Those allergic to sulphur drugs should consult with the doctor for an alternative.
 Serious conditions of altitude sickness is about fluid retention in the lungs (High Altitude Pulmonary Edema) and High altitude cerebral edema (fluid retention in the brain), taking a diuretic aids the process of acclimatization.
 It is not a medicine for altitude sickness but an aid to help you acclimatize.